robtweed/qoper8-cp/README.md

 - connecting the Child Process to an external resource such as a database;
 - augmenting the *QOper8-cp* Child Process's *this* context (which is then accessible to your message type handlers).
 For example, adding methods etc to allow authorised access to an external resource such as a database.

+**NOTE**: Although your Message Type Handlers have access to the *QOper8-cp this* context, for security reasons, they cannot make any changes to *this* that will persist between Handler invocations.

-*Qoper8-cp* provides two ways in which you can do this:
+*Qoper8-cp* provides two ways in which you can customise Child Processes:

 - via a *QOper8-cp* property in the *options* object used when instantiating *QOper8-cp*;
 - via a method provided by *QOper8-cp* after it has been instantiated

 In both cases, you need to provide: